MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/windows-8-10/index.md

 In this tutorial, you learn how to add the MobileFirst Native SDK by using Nuget to a new or existing Windows 8.1 Universal application or to a Windows 10 UWP (Universal Windows Platform) application.
 You also learn how to configure the MobileFirst Server to recognize the application, and to find information about the MobileFirst configuration files that are added to the project.

-> For instruction about how to manually add the SDK files to a project, [visit the user documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 **Prerequisites:**

 - Microsoft Visual Studio 2013 or 2015 and MobileFirst CLI installed on the developer workstation.
 Developing Windows 10 UWP solution requires at least Visual Studio 2015.